 There are three main types of shoe inserts: heel cups, arch supports, and metatarsal pads.
 Heel cups are the most common insert designed to support the heel and absorb shock.

 Arch supports provide stability and help to distribute weight evenly across the foot.
-Metatarsal pads are used to relieve pressure on the ball of the foot and can be used in conjunction with other inserts.
+Metatarsal pads relieve pressure on the football and can be used with other inserts.

 Read NEXT – Shoes for Supination Runner